• Skip to primary navigation

 Jump to Recipe Print Recipe

-Pasta Primavera with Peas and Asparagus is a veggie packed dish tossed with a zingy lemon and garlic sauce.
-Ready in 15 minutes, it’s easy and so versatile with all the flavours of Spring.
+Spring Vegetable Pasta Primavera is packed with healthy green peas and asparagus in a zingy lemon garlic sauce.
+Ready in 15 minutes, it’s easy and so versatile.

 Spring Vegetable Pasta

-Primavera means Spring in Italian, and there are not many dishes more Spring appropriate than this Pasta Primavera!
+Primavera means Spring in Italian, and there are not many dishes more Spring appropriate than this Pea and Asparagus Pasta Primavera!

 Pasta Primavera is actually an American dish, not Italian.
 I believe it was first served in New York in the 1970s.
 There are many different variations going around but I love this all green version best.